 Real Estate Power of Attorney

-This form grants power to the agent, allowing them to buy, sell, and manage real estate on the grantor’s behalf.
+A real estate power of attorney grants power to the agent to buy, sell, and manage real estate on the principal's behalf.

 Tax Power of Attorney

-This form, officially known in South Dakota as Form RV-071, allows the agent who is usually a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney, officially known in South Dakota as Form RV-071, allows the agent who is usually a qualified individual such as an accountant, to prepare and submit tax information to the South Dakota Department of Revenue on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney, officially known as Form MV-008, which allows the agent to buy, sell, and handle the necessary paperwork with the South Dakota Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney, officially known as Form MV-008, allows the agent to buy, sell, and handle the necessary paperwork with the South Dakota Department of Motor Revenue on the principal's behalf.